pettni/pcis/README.md

 # pcis - Toolbox for computing Polyhedral Controlled-Invariant Sets

 This is an ongoing effort to combine code for polyhedral synthesis methods (subsume the repositories `cps-inv`, `multi-cinv` and parts of `mkz`).
-Targeted list of capabilities:
+List of capabilities:

- - Pre algorithms via robust counterpart and intersection
+ - Pre algorithms via robust counterpart and intersection/projection
- - Invariance algorithms with termination guarantees (x)
+ - Invariance algorithm with termination guarantee
  - Measurable and non-measurable disturbance
- - Disturbance affecting A matrix
+ - Parametrized/disturbed A matrix
- - State-dependent disturbance bounds (in conflict with disturbed A matrix) (x)
+ - State-dependent disturbance

+## Requirements
+ - Recent version of Matlab and MPT 3.0 (http://control.ee.ethz.ch/~mpt).

+## Installation
+Add the `lib` folder to the Matlab path.
+Execute `runtests` in the `tests` folder to make sure everything works correctly.
+Optional: set up MPT to use a commercial solver.

 ## TODO list

- - Implement things marked with (x) above
  - Add 3D ACC example
  - Add LK/ACC example